Your guide to the 2025 F1 Sprint format

 Like the F1 Sprint, we’ll keep this guide short and sharp.

-Formula 1’s Sprint format is returning for a fifth year at the Chinese Grand Prix, with six Sprint weekends in total during the 2025 season.
+Formula 1’s Sprint format has been running for five years, with six Sprint weekends in total during the 2025 season.

-We’ve compiled a lowdown on everything you need to know to enjoy the action-packed dash to the line, from how the weekend works to what points are on offer.
+We’ve compiled a lowdown on everything you need to know to enjoy the action-packed dash to the line, from how the weekend works to what points are on offer and our results so far this year.

 Sprint Qualifying will take place on Friday, with the Sprint on Saturday